Smart charging is a deployment decision, not only a protocol feature

 If those rules are unclear, smart charging projects become hard to debug and even harder to trust commercially.

-Why smart charging matters
+Why does smart charging matter?

-OCPP charging profile types
+What are the OCPP charging profile types?

 ChargingStationMaxProfile